postgres-ai/docs/src/pages/careers/fullstack.md

 # Senior Full Stack Developer | Go | React

-As a Senior Full Stack Developer, you will be building components of [Postgres.ai platform](https://postgres.ai/docs).
+As a Senior Full Stack Developer, you will be building components of the [Postgres.ai Platform](https://postgres.ai/docs).

 ## Job Details